-Mayo School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Radiation Therapy Program.
+Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Radiation Therapy Program.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded and competent entry-level radiation therapist.